6ygb/CAMM/README.md

 - **CAMMFactory**: creates confidential token pairs deterministically.
 - **CAMMPair**: the core AMM logic (add/remove liquidity, swaps, refunds), all with encrypted math.
+- **CAMMPairLib** : helper library which lightens the pair from heavy computation.
 - **testToken** (example): OpenZeppelin ConfidentialFungibleToken with an initial encrypted mint for testing.
 - **Hardhat tasks** to deploy, add liquidity, swap, remove, and trigger refunds.
 - **Tests** that cover “common paths” and refund flows.